one-among-us/data/people/BI4PBV/page.en.md

 > Greenland-1 balloon officially lost contact at 17:52:56 last night
 >
 > Greenland-1, codenamed SS1TP, was released at 17:43:13 on May 6.
 It carried an experimental amateur radio payload.
-However, due to the low antenna, power and flight altitude, the balloon was released at 9 minutes and 43 seconds.
-Loss of signal after seconds.
+However, due to the low antenna, power and flight altitude, the balloon was released at 9 minutes and 43 seconds and lost signal.

 <br />

-<BlurBlock>See you later, never again.</BlurBlock>
+<BlurBlock>See you later…no, never.</BlurBlock>